binayverma/emaily/README.md

-# emaily-server
+# emaily
-A Nodejs server for an email survey client
+A Nodejs app for an email survey - both server and client

 ## Run the app